tef/trpc/README.md

 The schema is a json file, and describes the namespaces, services, and methods exposed.
 There's room for types, too.
 You can generate server templates, or client stubs from schemas, but you don't need to. `trpc` works without it.
 If you want to check a service matches up, add a test to your CI to dump the schema & compare it.

+Although `trpc` uses JSON and HTTP underneath by default, but doesn't have to.
+Although `trpc` is written in python, there is nothing python specific about the `trpc` protocol or encodings.

+# Readme TODO

+- fill out examples
+- explain rest/state transfer/uniform representation, uniform address, and self descriptive messaging